-For transferring wheelchair users safely into community transport vehicles, a lift such as the Meyland Carlift is convenient.
+For transferring wheelchair users safely out of their chair and into a community transport vehicle, a lift such as the Meyland Carlift (shown right) is convenient.

 There are also automatic systems that lift and store a wheelchair, either in the boot or on the roof of the vehicle, and bring it back to the door when required for the user to transfer into it.

 Swivel seats are a neat access solution for passengers with mobility impairments.
 They move through either 90° or 180°, enabling the user to get in and out without having to turn themselves.

 There are some models which slide out of the car to make access even easier.

 An extra refinement is the Carony seat, which slides out of the car, and docks with a wheelchair base, allowing the user to remain in the same seat, whether they are travelling in a vehicle or in their chair.

 Access in a wheelchair